BigSully/shadowsocks-websocket/README.md

 # Write document detailing how to run server in heroku automatically

+# cross compile client to run it rasperry pi or cubieboard

 # Post this project to the following issues:
 https://github.com/shadowsocks/shadowsocks-go/issues/273